oktadev/okta-spring-boot-angular-auth-code-flow-example/README.md

-# Crypto PWA with Holdings Data in Okta
+# Cryptocurrency PWA with Holdings Data in Okta

 This example app shows how to use Okta's Java SDK to store cryptocurrency holdings as a custom user attribute.